billhhh/MnasNet-pytorch-pretrained/README.md

 ## To-Do List

-Some to-do list, you guys are welcome to have a try and see if it could have better accuracies!
+Some to-do list, you are welcome to have a try and see if it could have better accuracies and PR!

-1. shake-shake trick
+1. Shake-shake trick

-2. cutout trick
+2. Cutout trick

-3. pretrained on imagenet 22k or tencent-ml-images(https://github.com/Tencent/tencent-ml-images)
+3. Pretraine the model on imagenet 22k or tencent-ml-images(https://github.com/Tencent/tencent-ml-images), then fine-tune on ImageNet

 ## Architecture